 Stiletto wasn’t worried.
 He had seen the beggar in the shadows, and the ragamuffin messenger who raced off, and had correctly assessed the situation.
 Trading his top hat for a toga had been fun, and its folds hid a treasury of concealed weaponry.

 Turning to warn Sarah of the threat, he was astonished to see she was gone.
-Astonishment changed to incredulity as the arrow hit him from behind, through his right shoulder, and staggering, he fell to the cobbled floor.
+Astonishment changed to incredulity as the arrow hit him from behind, and pierced his right shoulder.
+He staggered a few steps, and then fell to the cobbled street.

 The Girl with the Red Hair watched from the shadows.
 She had seen Lady Bane taken, and Stiletto shot, and watched as men in rags fought with the badly wounded adventurer.
 Deciding to act, she looped her wire over the head of the first attacker, removing his head with a tug, and drove the point of her blade through the back of the neck of a second.
 It was all the relief Stiletto required, and he quickly dispatched the other two, blood seeping through his white toga where the arrow shaft stood proud.
 The adventurer had miscalculated, and where was Sarah?